-- (a) Transactions with related parties (continued) - Notes: - (i) The rental income was received in accordance with the terms of the respective agreements. - (ii) The income on the supply of untreated water was received in accordance with the terms of respective agreements. - (iii) The dividends paid and payable were made pursuant to the dividend rates proposed and declared at the respective boards of directors and shareholders' meetings. - (iv) The interest expenses were charged at effective interest rates of 4.75% and 5.5% per annum (2022: 4.75% and 5.5% per annum). - (v) The interest expenses were charged at effective interest rates between RMB benchmark 1-year loan prime rate per annum announced by the People's Bank of China minus 1.15% to RMB benchmark 5-year loan prime rate per annum announced by the People's Bank of China and 4.75% (2022: RMB benchmark 1-year loan prime rate per annum announced by the People's Bank of China plus 0.15% to 0.95% and 5.85%). - (vi) The Group received income from the sale of electricity of HK\$133,625,000 (2022: HK\$187,496,000) to fellow subsidiaries in accordance with the terms of the agreements, which is net of tax of HK\$17,371,000 (2022: HK\$24,374,000) for the year ended 31 December 2023. - (vii) The income from the sale of electricity were received in accordance with the terms of the agreement. - (viii) The consultancy service fee was charged in accordance with the terms of the agreement entered into between the Group and a fellow subsidiary. - (ix) The property management fee was charged in accordance with the terms of the respective agreements. - (x) The information service fee was charged in accordance with the terms of the agreements entered into between the Group and fellow subsidiaries. - (xi) The consideration of the disposal was determined based on the asset value of the operating concession rights disposed which was valued by an external valuer. - (xii) The hotel management fees were charged in accordance with the terms of the agreements entered into between the Group and the respective fellow subsidiaries. - (xiii) The interest income was arising from bank deposits placed at a non-banking financial institution in the PRC, which is a fellow subsidiary of the Group. - (xiv) Being the non-controlling equity holder of a non-wholly owned subsidiary of the Group, a fellow subsidiary invested capital amounting to RMB734,510,000 (equivalent to approximately HK\$826,251,000) to that non-wholly owned subsidiary. - (xv) Being the non-controlling equity holder of a non-wholly owned subsidiary of the Group, a fellow subsidiary reduced capital amounting to RMB32,340,000 (equivalent to approximately HK\$35,687,000) to that non-wholly owned subsidiary.
+(a) Transactions with related parties (continued)

+- (i) The rental income was received in accordance with the terms of the respective agreements. - (ii) The income on the supply of untreated water was received in accordance with the terms of respective agreements. - (iii) The dividends paid and payable were made pursuant to the dividend rates proposed and declared at the respective boards of directors and shareholders' meetings. - (iv) The interest expenses were charged at effective interest rates of 3.63% and 4.75% per annum (2023: 4.75% and 5.5% per annum), which solely relates to discontinued operations. - (v) The interest expenses were charged at effective interest rates between RMB benchmark 1-year loan prime rate per annum announced by the People's Bank of China minus 1.15% to RMB benchmark 5-year loan prime rate per annum announced by the People's Bank of China minus 0.9% and 4.75% (2023: RMB benchmark 1-year loan prime rate per annum announced by the People's Bank of China minus 1.15% to RMB benchmark 5-year loan prime rate per annum announced by the People's Bank of China and 4.75%).
+The interest expenses of HK\$115,118,000 (2023: HK\$270,514,000) were related to discontinued operations. - (vi) The Group received income from the sale of electricity of HK\$205,740,000 (2023: HK\$133,625,000) to fellow subsidiaries in accordance with the terms of the agreements, which is net of tax of HK\$26,746,000 (2023: HK\$17,371,000) for the year ended 31 December 2024. - (vii) The income from the sale of electricity were received in accordance with the terms of the agreement. - (viii) The consultancy service fee was charged in accordance with the terms of the agreements entered into between the Group and fellow subsidiaries. - (ix) The consultancy service fee was charged in accordance with the terms of the agreement entered into between the Group and an associate. - (x) The property management fee was charged in accordance with the terms of the respective agreements. - (xi) The information service fee was charged in accordance with the terms of the agreements entered into between the Group and fellow subsidiaries. - (xii) The hotel management fees were charged in accordance with the terms of the agreements entered into between the Group and the respective fellow subsidiaries. - (xiii) The interest income was arising from bank deposits placed at a non-banking financial institution in the PRC, which is a fellow subsidiary of the Group. - (xiv) Being the non-controlling equity holder of a non-wholly owned subsidiary of the Group, a fellow subsidiary invested capital amounting to RMB734,510,000 (equivalent to approximately HK\$826,251,000) to that non-wholly owned subsidiary for the year ended 31 December 2023. - (xv) Being the non-controlling equity holder of a non-wholly owned subsidiary of the Group, a fellow subsidiary reduced capital amounting to RMB408,660,000 (equivalent to approximately HK\$448,177,000) (2023: RMB32,340,000 (equivalent to approximately HK\$35,687,000)) to that non-wholly owned subsidiary.